Swapnil805/3DGaussianSplatting/README.md

-# 3DGaussianSplatting : Create a 3D Gaussian Splatting scene of a scene
+# 3DGaussianSplatting : Create a 3D Gaussian Splatting of a scene

 ## 🎯 Project Overview
 In this project, we are implementing a **visual computing pipeline** to reconstruct a 3D scene from a multi-view image sequence using **3D Gaussian Splatting**.